Keywords

 Augmented Reality, Development Media, Social Studies Learning, Nationalism, Elementary School Students

 The Rawa Gede Monument as can be seen in Figure 1 below which located in Karawang is an important historical witness to the Indonesian people’s struggle against colonialism.
-The Rawa Gede tragedy, which occurred on December 9, 1947, became a symbol of the Indonesian people’s struggle against Dutch colonialism (Rahmadani, 2022).
+Within the context of local historical learning, the Rawa Gede Monument in Karawang represents an important historical site that reflects the struggle of the Indonesian people against colonialism.
+The Rawa Gede tragedy, which occurred on December 9, 1947, is recognized as one of the significant events in the Indonesian struggle for independence, symbolizing the resistance of local communities against Dutch colonial forces (Rahmadani, 2022).

 Various studies have been conducted to increase student nationalism in social studies learning in elementary schools (Musyaffa, 2024) highlighting cognitive aspects in learning with AR media; while (Prawira, 2021) highlighting the development of AR media on the history of Hindu-Buddhist temples in West Java and the history of Majapahit to raise historical awareness.
 In addition, research has been conducted to create Busan 3D AR media to enhance understanding of the culture of the Indonesian archipelago (Marjaya, 2024).
 AR to maintain the spirit of nationalism (Fitriyanti, 2024) enhancing understanding of civic values (Arsiva, 2024), and foster a sense of pride and love for the homeland (Dzulfikar, 2025).
 AR in introducing Indonesian batik culture (Afthon, 2025) fostering a sense of patriotism towards the golden generation of 2045 (Dwikayani, 2024).
 AR based card innovation as an educational medium for learning about Indonesian culture (Aryanti, 2025) namely Introduction to Fort Rotterdam Heritage with AR (Hayati, 2019).
 Visualisation the Loyal Heart Lotus Brotherhood Symbol by AR (Rachman, 2024), AR introduction to Animals of the Archipelago to Grow the Nations (Abadi, 2022), AR as an introduction to heroic figures (Djamaludin & Mahmudin, 2021), AR in the introduction to the history of Trowulan (Martono, 2024).